 Since our establishment in 2001, we have worked with hundreds of organisations and trained thousands of people in fundraising skills.

 We are a very broad agency working across the world, from Ecuador to Tanzania to the UK.
-Our clients come from every sector – you can view them all under the sections on this page – we are able to list over 400 organisations who have used our consultancy and training services since 2013.
-They include the University of Oxford and Cancer Research in the UK, to Population Services in Kenya and Legal Action for People with Disabilities in Uganda.
+Our clients come from every sector – from higher education to health to human rights.
+We are proud to have had over 400 organisations who have used our consultancy and training services since 2013.
+They range from the University of Oxford and Cancer Research in the UK, to Population Services in Kenya and Legal Action for People with Disabilities in Uganda.

 A selection of case studies of our recent assignments are below.